What Is a Philanthropist?

 Jones, Carol.
 The Lion and the Mouse.
 Walter Lorraine Books, 1997.
 ISBN: 0-395-86956-0

-Lead a class discussion about what a philanthropist is, including the idea that it is giving time, talent, or treasure for the common good.
-Write all suggestions for things people can do for others on the chart.
+Lead a class discussion about what a philanthropist is, including "someone who gives time, talent, or treasure for the common good."
+Tell the students they are philanthropists when they act for good.
+Write on a chart their suggestions for kind things people can do for others (or animals or the world).
 The chart should remain on display throughout the unit for students to come back to as needed.

 Show the students the cover of the book, The Lion and the Mouse, by Carol Jones.
 Tell them that the story is about a philanthropist.
-As the story is read to the students, tell them to "Pay close attention and see if you can figure out who is a philanthropist in our story."
+As the story is read to the students, tell them to "Pay close attention and see if you can spot a philanthropist in our story."

 As the story is read, talk about the characters and setting of the story.
 Students will need to be reminded that the characters are the people in the story and the setting is where the story takes place.